Suicidal Californians could join do-not-sell gun list under Democrat's bill

 The bill also directs the state Department of Public Health to distribute information on the list to hospitals and mental health facilities.
 Suicide hotlines that receive state funding would also inform callers on how to access the list, according to the bill.

-Craig DeLuz, legislative advocate for the Firearms Policy Coalition, expressed concern over people who share the same name and how the wrong person could accidentally be added to the do-not-sell list.
+Craig DeLuz, legislative advocate for the Firearms Policy Coalition, expressed concern over the verification process and how bad actors could add a person's name to the list without that person's knowledge.
 DeLuz said it is unnecessary to also add names to NICS.

 "If you reduce the number of entities that are part of the reporting process, you would reduce the likelihood of mistakes (occurring) in the system," DeLuz said.
 "I get the desire or feeling or instinct that we've got to do something (on gun violence), but ... doing anything is not always the same as doing something that will be effective."